 Associate Professor in the Department of African and African American Studies

-Charmaine Royal is a geneticist and bioethicist whose research and teaching focus on ethical and social issues in genetics and genomics, particularly the intersection of "race" and genetics, its policy implications, and practical interventions.
-Her primary research areas include genetic ancestry inference, public and professional conceptions and uses of race, and gene-environment interactions.
-She is director of the Duke Center on Genomics, Race, Identity, Difference (GRID) that aims to influence and transform the concepts, uses, and impacts of race in the conduct of scientific and scholarly research, the practice of medicine, and the lives of individuals, communities, and societies.
+Dr. Royal’s research, scholarship, and teaching focus on ethical and social issues in genetics and genomics on a global scale, particularly the intersection of "race" and genetics, its policy implications, and practical interventions.
+She serves on several national and international professional committees and boards related to these topics.
+She directs the Duke Center on Genomics, Race, Identity, Difference (GRID) that aims to inform and transform the concepts, uses, and impacts of “race” in research, healthcare, and society.

 Public Perspectives and Experience Regarding Genetic Ancestry Testing awarded by National Institutes of Health (Principal Investigator).
 2012 to 2016

 Perspectives and Experience Regarding the NCAA Sickle Cell Trait Testing awarded by National Collegiate Athletic Association (Principal Investigator).
 2013 to 2015

 Ethics as a Guide for the Use of "Race" and Ancestry in Research and Clinical Practice awarded by Greenwall Foundation (Principal Investigator).
 2009 to 2015